Global Convergence of Stochastic Gradient Hamiltonian Monte Carlo for Non-Convex Stochastic Optimization: Non-Asymptotic Performance Bounds and Momentum-Based Acceleration: Introduction

 In a recent work, \cite{simsekli-async-MCMC-18} obtained a finite-time performance bound for the ergodic average of the SGHMC iterates in the presence of delays in gradient computations.
 Their analysis highlights the dependency of the optimization error on the delay in the gradient computations and the stepsize explicitly, however it hides some implicit constants which can be exponential both in $\beta$ and $d$ in the worst case.
 A comparison with the SGLD algorithm is also not given.
-On the contrary, in our paper, we make all the constants explicit, therefore the effect of acceleration compared to overdamped MCMC approaches such as SGLD is visible.
+On the contrary, in our paper, we make all the constants explicit.
+This allows us to make gradient complexity comparisons with respect to overdamped MCMC approaches such as SGLD.